Western New England University School of Law: Concentrations

-Clinics and externships
+Clinics and Externships

 The law school offers numerous clinical opportunities, where students can gain practical knowledge and develop professional skills under the supervision of experienced practitioners.
-The following clinics are currently offered: Criminal Law Defense Practicum, Criminal Law Prosecution Practicum, Discrimination Clinic, Elder Law Clinic, Family Law Mediation Clinic, International Human Rights Clinic, Legal Services Clinic (includes Immigration, Family, and Housing Law), Real Estate Practicum, and the Small Business Clinic.
+The following clinics are currently offered: Criminal Law Defense Practicum, Criminal Law Prosecution Practicum, Family Defense Practicum, Family Mediation Clinic, Global Justice Clinic, Innocence Clinic, Legal Aid Clinic, Real Estate Practicum, Small Business Clinic.
 Students also have the opportunity to gain practical legal experience for academic credit through offered or student-secured externships.

 The university's Center for Innovation & Entrepreneurship also offers a resource for small business development in the greater Pioneer Valley region.
 The Small Business Clinic is the cornerstone program of the Center.
 The Clinic pairs students from the School of Law and College of Business to offer personal, professional legal assistance to entrepreneurs in the business start-up stage.

 LL.M. programs

 The law school offers a live, interactive online program in Elder Law and Estate Planning.